ShipFail/consensus-oracle/PRD.md

-# Project PRD: LLM Consensus Oracle (Working Title)
+# Project PRD: Thoth — Cross‑Model Source of Truth

-> A web-based tool to visualize and quantify cross-model agreement between frontier LLMs, using deterministic decoding as a proxy for shared human priors.
+> A web app and API that asks multiple frontier LLMs the same question with deterministic decoding, measures how strongly they agree, and returns a **single golden answer plus a consensus score** so humans and agents can treat it as a practical source‑of‑truth signal.

 ---